OnePlus Open

 Cons

-- No wireless charging support despite premium positioning, relying solely on 67W wired charging
+- No wireless charging support despite the premium positioning

 Design and Build Quality